-- Self-harm page accessible to all schools in West Sussex County council can be found at https://schools.westsussex.gov.uk/Services/4720 Here you can find information, training and resource in relation to self-harm.
+- 1. Self-harm page accessible to all schools in West Sussex County council can be found at https://schools.westsussex.gov.uk/Services/4720 Here you can find information, training, and resource in relation to self-harm.
 This includes bespoke self-harm and distress tolerance sessions that can be accessed for free at any time as well as updates on new innovative projects in relation to self-harm. - 2.
 Also available on the self-harm page is managing self-harm guidance and tool kit for schools. - 3.
 As a school we recognise the self-harm resources are available to anyone in education, to support staff when dealing with students who self-harm or are at risk of intentionally harming themselves. - 4.
-Our school will use this guidance to support our students and staff.
+Brook Infant School and Nursery will use this guidance to support out students and staff.